One of the most difficult – and most important – choices for anyone thinking about studying Spanish abroad is where to select as your base.

 If you’re reading these lines it is probably because Colombia has made it onto your shortlist of country destinations.
 If so, you’re already headed on the right track.

 Colombia is a great place to study for several reasons.
-The language is spoken very clearly here, classes are competitively priced, and the country is sufficiently modern to prevent inconvenience, but is not yet as inundated with tourists and language students as other destinations.
+The language is spoken very clearly here (some say it is even the ‘best’ Spanish in the world), classes are competitively priced, and the country is sufficiently modern to prevent inconvenience, but is not yet as inundated with tourists and language students as other destinations.

 Off to Colombia?

 Well, you better not leave without first signing up for my FREE email course to the best of Colombia's Spanish and slang.

 Learn all the coolest lingo that you'll need to have fun with locals, but which the textbooks will never teach you.

 This is a big place, of course, so you’re probably looking for a bit more of a specific recommendation about where exactly the best places to study in Colombia are.
 Most Spanish students head to either Bogota, Cartagena or Medellin for their Spanish classes and it is these three options that we will look at here.

 I should say first that there is comparatively little between the three places in terms of the price and quality of language tuition on offer in each.
 That means that the main differences to take into account are those relating to the climate, culture and general environment of the three locations.